epiphyt/embed-privacy/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/embed-privacy)

 == Changelog ==

+= 1.11.2 =
+* Improved: YouTube support in Elementor (settings are now supported as well as youtu.be domain, styling has been improved)
+* Fixed: Replacing embeds on blog page
+* Fixed: Embed in feeds now display only a link to the content instead of a non-working overlay

 = 1.11.1 =
 * Improved: Class autoloading performance